daormar/debasher/doc/design_doc_resident.md

     `Supervisor` finds them all done and exits, so the program ends by itself.

   Not designed.
-- **A startup deadline for a relaunched node.** A node sends its first heartbeat only after its replay, when `start_threads()` runs, so a replay longer than `HEARTBEAT_TIMEOUT_SECS` gets it declared down again and, if that repeats, given up.
-Starting the heartbeat before the replay is not the
-  fix: a heartbeat resets the relaunch budget, so a node that crashes on the same record at every replay would be relaunched forever.
-Two options, not
-  designed: a longer deadline in the `Supervisor` for the first heartbeat after a relaunch, which covers any long replay; and a read-only `replaying` flag, so that a module can skip what only matters live, such as the delay of a self-loop.
 - **Progress in the heartbeat.** A node whose brain thread is alive but blocked is not detected (see "Stuck but alive" in the Contract's limits): the heartbeat says that its threads are alive, not that they make progress.